MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-pages.md

 Select the paintbrush icon to adjust the styles of a section or component.
 Different styles are available based on the component's type.
 Currently, sections, text, images, and video are supported.

+## Undo/Redo

+In the Pages workspace, you'll see undo/redo buttons in the top left of the canvas.
+The undo button is enabled when you make a change.
+The redo button is enabled when you undo an action.

+To reverse an action, click the Undo button.

+To reverse an undo, click the Redo button.

+Undo and redo only support changes that you make in the Pages workspace.
+Your action history clears when you refresh the browser page or navigate to another workspace inside the design studio.

+### Limitations

+Syncing, saving, previewing, zooming , expanding/reducing the workspace, navigating between workspaces and pages, and uploading media and CSS files are not supported.

 > [!NOTE]
 > - You cannot delete the header or footer in the Pages workspace.
 See [Web templates](../configure/web-templates.md) for information on creating custom page layouts.
 > - For sites created using Power Pages prior to September 23, 2022 there is a known issue related to themes.
 More information: [Adjusting the background color for your Power Pages site](../known-issues.md#adjusting-the-background-color-for-your-power-pages-site)